kartikeyahub/Linux/Linux-Day1/README.md

 | **Kernel** | Monolithic kernel. | Monolithic kernel. |
 | **Variants** | Different "flavors" from different vendors (Solaris, HP-UX, AIX). | Different distributions from different communities/companies (Ubuntu, Red Hat, Arch). |

-# Server vs Client Operating Systems

-## 1. What is Server and Client OS?
+## 4. What is Server and Client OS?

 ### Server Operating System
 A **server OS** is designed specifically to run on servers, which are powerful computers that provide services, resources, or data to other computers (clients) over a network.